 Building on the Foundation

 Students in Third, Fourth, and Fifth Grades continue to develop academic and social skills.
 During these years, they begin more formal and rigorous academic instruction with concentrated study of reading, writing, math, science, and social studies.
 Faculty continually reinforces critical thinking skills and independent learning.
 Query, exploration, discovery and hands-on learning continue to be a key part of the academic atmosphere.
-Students are encouraged to become more independent critical thinkers so that they are ready for the middle school years.
+Students are encouraged to become more independent critical thinkers so that they are ready to transition out of elementary school and into the middle school years.
 Certain themes and focus areas are present in each year within the lower school.

 During the third grade our children accept more responsibility.
 They establish greater independence in organizing and producing strong academic work.
 A third grader’s inquisitive nature coupled with heightened inquiry abilities make this year a perfect one for learning about their environment, and we emphasize an exciting science curriculum.
 They also become more aware of their role in contributing to and maintaining a positive, social learning community.